Table of Contents

 An industrial-scale hemp biomass separation and purification process using high-g industrial centrifuges addresses most of the drawbacks (listed above) and is suitable for processing hemp biomass on a larger scale.

 The typical flow diagram below shows a recommended hemp CBD Oil recovery system setup.
-This system uses industrial centrifuges as the main separation equipment.
+This system uses industrial centrifuges as to the main separation equipment.

 Working with solvents required special considerations.
 This includes: